 * With an SBM-20, the uR/hr display would of course be way off, but I've only ever used timed CPM totals (since the Inspector's sampling period is only 30 seconds or less for anything else).

 * I operated my Medcom Inspector pretty much continuously for the 14 months I got to use it.
-In an average 36cpm background field of radiation, that works out to 22 million total counts (2.2 x 10^7), whereas expected G-M tube life is quoted at 10^9 to 5 x 10^10 total counts --so I'm about 100 years short, but well long of Medcom's original 90 day warranty on that pancake tube.
+In an average 36cpm background field of radiation, that works out to 22 million total counts (2.2 x 10^7), whereas the expected G-M tube life is quoted at from 10^9 to 5 x 10^10 total counts --so it failed about 100 years short of the mark.